-NIST has developed a Big Data Reference Architecture as part of the NIST Big Data Interoperability Framework (NBDIF) [5] and identified several use cases that motivate it [6].
+NIST has developed a Big Data Reference Architecture as part of the NIST Big Data Interoperability Framework (NBDIF) [3] and identified several use cases that motivate it [4].
 The reference architecture is depicted in Fig. 1.
 It includes the following components: Data Provider, Big Data Application Provider, Big Data Framework Provider, Data Consumer and System Orchestrator as well as two overarching fabrics: security and privacy and system management.
 There are three types of linkages, namely Big Data Information flow, Service Use and Software Tools, and algorithms transfer.
 The architecture presents a level of abstraction to define Big Data applications.
 Components that implement sophisticated functionality work in concert to address the challenging creation of instantiating architectures beyond the conceptual stage.
 As such, the components interact with each other that are expressed through the linkages within the NBDIF.
 The next logical step is to explore how it can benefit and be used for analytics services.

 Fig. 1.
-NIST Big Data Reference Architecture [7]
+NIST Big Data Reference Architecture [5]

-NIST has developed through open working group participation the following documents related to the NBDIF [5]-[13].
-Within these activities, Volume 8 is of especial importance as it allows a set of Big Data Architectural needs [4] [14].
+NIST has developed through NBDIF open working group participation the following documents [3]-[11].
+Within these activities, Volume 8 is of especial importance as it allows a set of Big Data Architectural needs [12] [13].
 This effort builds the basis of our activities reported here while expanding it to cloud providers and services focusing on Analytics Services, which are not covered by the current volumes.

 In a previous effort, we have developed a reference implementation that follows the architecture laid out in NBDIF and is easy to use by scientists.
 However, it focused mostly on multi-cloud provider access via REST services and commandline tools.
-The reference implementation is done as part of the cloudmesh project, which was one of the first hybrid multicloud provider interfaces, even including cloud technologies that are no longer active such as Eucalyptus [15], Open-Cirrus [16], FutureGrid [17], and Comet Cloud [18].
+The reference implementation is done as part of the Cloudmeshproject [14], which was one of the first hybrid multi-cloud provider interfaces, even including cloud technologies that are no longer active such as Eucalyptus [15], OpenCirrus [16], FutureGrid [17], and Comet Cloud [18], demonstrating its longevity.
 Today, it supports clouds such as AWS [19], Azure [20], Google Cloud Platform [21], Oracle [22], and OpenStack [23].
-It will offer further value as it also explores the integration of MapReduce frameworks such as Hadoop [24] and Spark [25], as well as container-based frameworks such as Docker [26], and Kubernetes [27].
+It could offer further value by exploring the integration of MapReduce frameworks such as Hadoop [24] and Spark [25], as well as container-based frameworks such as Docker [26], and Kubernetes [27].

-However, the work presented here focuses on creating analytics services that can be automatically created and hosted on any of the clouds supported by cloudmesh.
+However, the work presented here focuses on creating analytics services that can be automatically created and hosted on any of the clouds supported by Cloudmesh.
 This is a nontrivial effort due to the large number of technologies involved and is outside of the expertise of domain scientists.
-However, the use of cloudmesh makes it possible for the domain scientist to easily access these services and leverage our more than ten years of experience in this field.
+However, the use of Cloudmeshmakes it possible for the domain scientist to easily access these services and leverage our more than ten years of experience in this field.